PierreBeucher/novops/docs/src/getting-started.md

 ## Files

 Novops can also write files such as SSH keys.
-Files are not written to disk but in memory in a secure directory, see [Novops Security Model](./security.html).
+Files are kept in a `tmpfs` secured directory, see [Novops Security Model](./security.html).

 ```yaml
 environments: